 The best part is that despite possessing such a rich history and unusual appearance, Xolo dogs are becoming quite popular among dog owners and celebrities.

-So today, we are going to discuss Xoloitzcuintli dog breed information, interesting facts, body structure & temperament, historical background, and many other aspects in detail.
+So today, we are going to discuss Xoloitzcuintli dog breed information, interesting facts about dogs, body structure & temperament, historical background, and many other aspects in detail.

 Keep reading to know the reason behind the hype of this Mexican hairless dog breed.
 Shall we begin?